The Three Ways to Buy Car Insurance

 Comparison Shopping on Your Behalf

 The biggest benefit of an independent broker is access to a wide marketplace.
-Instead of you spending hours getting quotes from multiple websites, a broker does that legwork for you.
-They have relationships with numerous carriers and can identify which insurer offers the best rate for your specific profile — your age, driving history, vehicle type, and location all factor in.
+Instead of spending hours getting quotes from multiple websites, a broker does that legwork for you.
+They typically work with 10 to 30+ carriers — including regional insurers that don't advertise directly to consumers — and can identify which insurer offers the best rate for your specific profile.
+Your age, driving history, vehicle type, and location all factor in.

 Personalized Guidance and Coverage Advice